label

 Required Field Indicator

 Indicate required fields visually.
-The asterisk is commonly used but should be explained.
+The asterisk is commonly used but should be explained at the top of the form.

 Visually Hidden Labels

-When a label is not visually needed (e.g., search with a placeholder), hide it visually but keep it accessible.
+When a label is not visually needed (e.g., a search field with a placeholder), hide it visually but keep it accessible with the .visually-hidden utility class.

-The .visually-hidden class hides the label visually while keeping it accessible to screen readers.
+The .visually-hidden class hides the label from sight while keeping it announced by screen readers.

 Accessibility Notes